CYPRUS EDUCATION MODERNIZATION INVESTMENT PLAN

-Promoter – Financial IntermediaryMINISTRY OF EDUCATION, SPORT AND YOUTH - REPUBLIC OF CYPRUS
+Projektträger – zwischengeschaltetes FinanzinstitutMINISTRY OF EDUCATION, SPORT AND YOUTH - REPUBLIC OF CYPRUS

 The project aims to enhance the school estate in Cyprus by focusing on new construction, infrastructure expansion and rehabilitation efforts.